DPA (GDPR)

 All authentication and data transmission to the production applications, the operating systems hosting the applications, and associated production databases take place over secure transmission channels (i.e. VPN, SSH, SFTP, TLS).
 All production databases are encrypted using AES-256 bit encryption.

 The data importer performs incremental backups of its critical information systems on a daily basis, and full backups are performed on at least a weekly basis.
-IT management is alerted in the case of a backup failure, and backup failures are tracked to remediation.
+The data importer’s management is alerted in the case of a backup failure, and backup failures are tracked to remediation.

 Established entity standards exist for infrastructure and software hardening and configurations for key system components and infrastructure.
 The data importer has established a business continuity plan and disaster recovery plan, both of which are reviewed, tested, and updated on an annual basis.